Page last updated August 19, 2018

 Monday, 2nd July 2018

 The crystals for the band converters that were ordered in early May finally arrived today.
 I spent a few hours in the shed making the top and bottom covers for the receiver.
-There is not much to stop me completing this project now, apart from the required amount of time.
+There is not much to stop me completing this project now as all of the metal work has been completed.

-I spent 20 minutes and drilled a speaker 'grill' into the side of the top cover.
-An old CB radio bottom case cover with speaker pattern perforations was bolted to the area and used as a drilling template.
+A speaker grill pattern has been drilled into the side of the receiver's top cover.
+A lid from an old CB radio with speaker pattern perforations was bolted to the area and used as a drilling template.
 I'm quite pleased with the result.

 The two images below show the completed wiring above and below the chassis